libretiny-eu/libretiny/docs/getting-started/README.md

 ## Run community projects

-LibreTuya was developed with popular community projects in mind.
+LibreTiny was developed with popular community projects in mind.
 Currently, unofficial [ESPHome port](../projects/esphome.md) is available ([the PR](https://github.com/esphome/esphome/pull/3509) will hopefully be merged into upstream at some point).

 ## Develop your own project

-If you're developing your own embedded software, and want it to run on LibreTuya-supported chips, create a project.
+If you're developing your own embedded software, and want it to run on LibreTiny-supported chips, create a project.

 - use PlatformIO IDE (PIO Home -> Open -> New Project)
 - run `pio project init` in your desired project directory